Andrés Machado has emerged as a reliable arm in the Nats’ bullpen after an early-career stumble

 Machado has thus far avoided injury in Washington, something he said was due in part to a focus on his routine.
 He gets to the park early to go through injury prevention workouts.

-“There are a lot of exercises; I at least get here and go through a routine with the strength coaches,” Machado said.
+“There are a lot of exercises; I at least get here early and go through a routine with the strength coaches,” Machado said.
 “We work the shoulder, full body, and depending on how I’m feeling, if I’m pitching all those days.
 You know, I try to be as light as I can.”

 This season, 62 percent of his pitches are fastballs and 18 percent are sliders.
 Martinez has noticed Machado is starting to get comfortable with adding variety during at-bats, especially when facing left-handed hitters.